1coderookie/KobraGoNeoInsights/docs/index.md

 !!! warning "Warning"

-    Textboxes which contain a warning will be displayed extended already to make sure the warning won't be overseen.
+    Textboxes which contain a warning will (usually) be displayed extended already to make sure the warning won't be overseen.

 !!! danger "Danger"